- Folic acid

 - To prevent neural tube birth defects

-Studies have shown a significant decrease in risk of neural tube (embryo tissue that develops into the brain and spinal cord) birth defects with increased dietary folate.
+Studies have shown a significant decrease in risk of some types of birth defects with increased dietary folate.

 - Since many foods are fortified with folic acid, additional supplementation may be harmful to certain groups of people.